resmith/udacity-react-proj4-reactredux-would_u_rather/README.md

 - TitleBar - The title bar appears on every page and displays the app name

 - TitleMenu - The title menu shows the options for functions (Home, New Question, LeaderBoard)

+* Note on Styling \*
+  This projects focus was on functionality.
+The styling was worked on to give the application a professional appearnce, but there are some inconsistencies that were left in place because they were minor, didn't impact functionality and because of the short timeframe needed to complete the course.